-Sometimes we have our app or software developed but not its project folder.
-As a result, we cannot modify, redevelop the software again or add more features to it.
+Sometimes, our app or software is developed but not its project folder.
+As a result, we cannot modify, redevelop the software again, or add more features to it.
 This results in wasting our time writing the code from scratch.
 In this situation, it is necessary to know its language as well.

 This way, we can recreate the same or a better version of the same application or software.
 Users who are into decompilation and reverse engineering also need to know the language behind the software in executable (.exe) form.
 Knowing this also reveals the pros and cons of a programming language.